googleworkspace/dev-assist/README.md

-**NOTE:** Refactor in progress.
-This code is not currently functional.
-Please submit issues with ideas and feedback.

----
+## **NOTE:** Refactor in progress.
+The MCP Server has been moved to its own repository at [googleworkspace/developer-mcp](https://github.com/googleworkspace/developer-mcp).

 # Google Workspace Developer Assist